FAIR LABOR STANDARDS ACT

 The Fair Labor Standards Act (FLSA) establishes a national minimum wage, requires the payment of overtime for all hours worked over forty (40) hours per week, and prohibits child labor.
 Many employees are unaware of their rights under the FLSA and, as a result, are unaware that employers are violating their rights in a number of different ways.

-All employees are entitled to minimum wage equal to at least $7.25 per hour for the first 40 hours they work per week.
+Under Federal Law, all employees are entitled to minimum wage equal to at least $7.25 per hour for the first 40 hours they work per week (unless your state has a higher minimum wage).
 After 40 hours per week, employees must be paid time and one half for all hours over 40.
 If an employee is paid on a salary basis, that salary must cover the first 40 hours per week at $7.25 per hour.

 Employees who receive tips as part of their job are also entitled to minimum wage.
 However, an employer is potentially allowed to take a “tip-credit” and pay employees lower hourly wages if the employee is explicitly notified of the tip credit and also assuming the employee receives all tips they are entitled to.
 Many employers in the food service industry fail to provide employees with any minimum wage, arguing that their employees have received proper wages through tips received.
 This policy is unlawful and violates the FLSA.
 Furthermore, in order for employers to take a “tip-credit” they must strictly comply with notification requirements and tip redistribution requirements.
 If you are a tipped employee who has not received minimum wage, call the FLSA lawyers at Fitapelli & Schaffer for a free consultation regarding your employer’s unlawful actions.